skobarne11/swarupkobarne-site/README.md

 # This is done by swarup
-I am learning throuh the tanay pratap in neog camp.
+I am learning through the tanay pratap in neog camp.
-I am goin to become web developer after the ggraduation complites.
+I am going to become web developer after completing graduation.
-I Know the
-1) HTML
-2) CSS
-3) javascript
+I Know the1) HTML5 2) CSS3 3) javascript